sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 (click on view analtyics to see number of impressions etc. Also, you have Twitter analytics on the platform which I recommend looking into occasionally, it should not get over your head haha)

-- shitposts (dating takes work really well)
+- shitposts (dating takes work really well although I don't personally tweet much in this genre for some reasons..)
 - achievements and life updates.
 I feel somewhat uncomfortable here but it’s good to share your achievements/life updates.
 - genuine/valuable/interesting ideas
 - certain keywords/trends (don't spam, OKAY??)